yuval-a/deriveODM/readme.md

     + [`collectionReady()` (new in version 1.4.0+)](#-collectionready-new-in-version-140)

-### The rationale behind DeriveJS, using an analogy
+### The Rationale Behind DeriveJS, Using an Analogy
 If you are familiar with a front-end UI framework such as ReactJS, you know that whenever a change is made to the `state` object - React will automatically know to issue a re-render of the component - this is known as a "pull" methodology, where as in other similar frameworks, you might need to explicitly call a `render()` method (this is a "push" methodology, in that context).
 In a similar analogy to the way React works - when using Derive - you are **not required** to call an explicit `save()` method to have your data be saved and persisted on a db - it's enough that you make some change to an exisiting data object, or create a new one - and Derive will already know to handle that data's persistence.